 This is a replacement dish for the Comtech dish destroyed in a downburst event a few weeks ago.
-The first part of the job entailed placement of the new dish down on the ground.
-The town code enforcement officer was much happier with this idea than mounting it up above roof level along back the building as the old one was.
+The first part of the job entailed the placement of the new dish on the ground.
+The town code enforcement officer was much happier with this idea than mounting it up above roof level along the back of the building as the old one was.
 Of course, this is possible due to the shift in satellites last year to AMC-18.

 The footing is 36 inches wide by 7 feet deep.

 The mounting pipe has flanges welded to the side of it to prevent it from spinning in the concrete.

 After the pour, we let the concrete set up over the weekend.